| All HomeworkHomework 1

 -

 Max Solvable Input Size: Assume your algorithm for Subeset Sum runs in \( 5n \cdot 2^n \) steps and your machine processes 100 million steps/second.
-Estimate the largest value of \( n \) solvable in 1 second, 1 hour, 1 day, 1 month, and 1 year.
+Estimate the largest value of \( n \) solvable in 1 second, 1 minute, 1 hour, 1 day, 1 month, 1 year, 100 years, and 1000 years.
 Show your work.
 (Hint: You might want to use a spreadsheet to help you with the calculations.
 If so, make sure what you submit has enough details printed so I can determine the formulas.)

 - Subarray Sum Match: